Church of Saint Francis of Assisi

 Solid-state stop and combination action

 On January 23, 1987, the M.P.
-Möller Co. of Hagerstown, MD, received the contract to build a new organ for St. Francis of Assisi Church.
+Möller Co. of Hagerstown, Md., signed a contract to build a new organ for St. Francis of Assisi Church.
 Möller retained the Reuben Midmer & Son case plus several ranks of pipes from earlier instruments.
-The four-manual drawknob walnut console has tracker-touch manuals of bone with walnut sharps, with tilting-tablet couplers made of maple.
-The organ was installed in 1987-88.
+The four-manual drawknob console is of walnut and has tracker-touch manuals of bone with walnut sharps; the tilting-tablet couplers are of maple.
+As originally installed, the organ had 57 stops and 88 ranks.

 Grande-Orgue (Manual II) – 61 notes (3½" wind pressure)